Homelander-2829/Youtube-Channel-s-Scrapper/README.md

 A Python-based tool to fetch detailed information about YouTube channels and video comments using the YouTube Data API.
 # Features
-•	Fetches channel information such as: o	Channel name
+•	Fetches channel information such as:

+-	Channel name

-o	Description
+-	Description

-o	Subscriber count
+-	Subscriber count

-o	View count
+-	View count

-o	Joined date
+-	Joined date

 •	Extracts comments from YouTube videos.

 •	Supports multiple formats for YouTube URLs.

 # Technologies Used

 •	Python

 •	Google API Client Library

 •	dotenv for environment variable management